 NOTE

+Place the operator panel on a stable surface during installation.
+Dropping it or letting it fall may cause damage.

-Place the panel cutout where the operator panel is to be situated, draw along the outer sides of the holes and cut according to the markingsFigure 2-3.
+Place the panel cut-out where the operator panel is to be situated, draw along the outer sides of the holes and cut according to the markings (see Figure 2-3).